lijumjose/VIPMP/src/pages/docs/customer_account/three_year_commit.md

 2. Existing Customer (partner-initiated): Existing customers (with active 3YC or not) can be updated with new requested minimum quantities, which would start the 3YC customer acceptance workflow once the account is updated from the request.
 API endpoints:
    - [PATCH Update Customer API](./index.md)
    - [GET Get Customer API](./index.md)
-3. Existing Customer (customer-initiated): Existing customers (not already in 3YC) that meet the 3YC requirements may be presented an offer in Adobe admin Console to enter 3YC with the minimum quantities set to the customer’s current quantities.
+3. Existing Customer (customer-initiated): Existing customers (not already in 3YC) that meet the 3YC requirements may be presented an offer in Adobe Admin Console to enter 3YC with the minimum quantities set to the customer’s current quantities.
 API endpoint:

    - [GET Get Customer API](./index.md)